GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 ## Static {#utilities_p_d}
-@ref BansheeEngine::StaticAlloc<BlockSize, MaxDynamicMemory> "Static allocator" is the only specialized type of allocator that is used for permanent allocations.
+@ref bs::StaticAlloc<BlockSize, MaxDynamicMemory> "Static allocator" is the only specialized type of allocator that is used for permanent allocations.
 It allows you to pre-allocate a static buffer on the internal stack.
 It will then use internal stack memory until it runs out, after which it will use normal dynamic allocations.
 If you can predict a good static buffer size you can guarantee that most of your objects don't allocate any heap memory, while wasting minimum memory on the stack.
 This kind of allocator is mostly useful when you have many relatively small objects, each of which requires dynamic allocation of a different size.

 An example:
 ~~~~~~~~~~~~~{.cpp}